gvwilson/thirdbit/src/fiction/makers-return/index.md

 he said with a smile Violet assumed was supposed to be reassuring.
 "We'll sort it out."

+FIXME: mention remote manipulator to foreshadow the one they find in Leaf's house

 Sorting it out turned out to mean a space walk.
 Doctor Szego wanted to send one of the service bots, but Captain Leung insisted that he had to do it.